-Third sector charities, YGAM and Betknowmore have teamed up with academics from Bournemouth University, to design and deliver the Mindful Resilience programme.
+Third sector award winning charity YGAM have teamed up with academics from Bournemouth University, to design and deliver the Mindful Resilience programme.

 Health professionals (from GPs to Mental Health workers) will acquire new knowledge and enhance skills, to ensure that risks surrounding gaming and gambling related harm are identified and given increased priority and to enable effective discussion with CYP within time-limited contacts.

 “You really don’t need to be an expert in gambling or gaming to be helpful”

 “…your brief contact might become the pivotal moment of positive change.
 Being part of the process of accessing